Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 .
 ![Arpoise-Directory_notitle](images/Arpoise-Directory_notitle.png)

-Now click on the new layer name "<no title>" to configure the new layer:

 .
-Now **click on the "ExampleLayer" Layer Name** to see the properties that are defined for this layer.
+**Now click on the new layer name "no title" to configure the new layer**

+Enter the properties according to the example and the information below.

 .
-## Arpoise Directory Service - layer properties
+## Arpoise Directory Service - enter layer properties following this example

 ![Arpoise-Directory_TamikoTExampleLayer](images/Arpoise-Directory_TamikoTExampleLayer.png)